hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         - physical theft of card
         - card details stored by merchant are stolen
     - may subject account holders to fraud
+        - skimming
+        - use number generators to guess working cards
+            - using BIN
+            - last 4 numbers are usually in sequential range
+            - (with expiry date)
+        - card details obtained by phishing / vishing
+        - hacker does small transaction to see if valid
+            - if success, can do large ones later
+            - subscribing to a web service
+                - is a quick way to check validity
+                - repeated billing charges for card holder
+        - use spyware to capture card details
     - how merchants can combat against it
+        - demand extra security information
+        - check if location in card matches actual address
+        - if online transcation
+            - lookup IP to get approx. geolocation
+            - and see if card's address match
+        - use trusted 3rd party services to pass it to merchant
+            - eg: stripe
+        - dont display full card number on reciept
+            - PAN (primary account number)
+        - dont store card details in servers
+        - encrypt stored card details

 ### Physical Security